Xochimilco Mexico: The 2023 Complete List

 What are the trajineras?

 In the present time, Xochimilco is widely popular for its colorful boats – trajineras.
-Those are the prototype of Venetian gondolas here in Mexico.
+Those are the prototypes of Venetian gondolas here in Mexico.
 Trajineras are normally very colorful and have bright decorations.

 Each of them has a particular, curious, and often funny name.
 In addition, as part of the tradition, many of them often get their names after women.